microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/Overview.md

 # Architecture overview

 The goal of this architectural overview is to give the reader an overall survey of what is contained within the MRTK.
-The goal is that after reading through the architecture of the documentation, the reader should understand:
+After reading through the architecture documentation, the reader should understand: documentation, the reader should understand:

 - What are large pieces of the MRTK and how they connect.